- The most important factor in how much a Georgia car accident case is worth is the severity of your injury.

-Each car accident case is different.
-This means that the settlement value is different from case to case.
+In reality, each car accident case is different and this means that the settlement value is different from case to case.
 In most Georgia injury cases there are several things to consider that can change the value of a car accident settlement up or down.
+Lawyers and insurance companies look at several factors when evaluating a case and rely on prior similar case results as well as how the case has affected you and whether your injury may cause a permanent problem in the long run.

 If you have a very serious injury, the driver that caused the accident that you were injured in has only the minimum of liability insurance, the value of your car accident settlement is likely limited to the $25,000.00 liability policy limit.
 On the other hand, if your injury is relatively minor, $25,000.00 in coverage may be enough to settle the case within the policy limit.